whprocter/RPr-Chakraborty-2021/docs/report/report.md

 GEE weights observations based on the number of observations within a cluster and the degree of correlation in the standard errors within clusters.
 Therefore, counties within small clusters (e.g. the counties of Rhode Island or the few counties with high COVID risk classification) will have much larger weights than counties within large clusters (e.g. counties with low risk classifications in large states).
 The combination of very different cluster sizes and use of a clustering criteria related to the dependent variable warrant further analysis with alternative approaches to controlling for spatial dependence.
+We quickly diagnosed whether the clustering method was significantly skewing the estimated coefficients by running non-clustered generalized linear (GLM) models for each of the hypotheses H2.1 through H2.5.
+Fortunately, we found the GLM coefficients to be consistent, and in most cases stronger, than the GEE model coefficients.
+Future replications of this research should consider selecting an alternative inferential statistical model which explicitly accounts for spatial dependence.

 With regards to the **overall conclusions** and **research design**, we agree with the original author's cautious interpretation emphasizing "county-level associations" and the need for "additional data and analysis".
 There are at least five sources of uncertainty in this study: ecological fallacy, scale dependency, modifiable areal unit problem, variable measurement, and spatial dependency.